What was a castrato? And what did they sound like? Inside their sinister history...

 The last castrato

-The last role to be written for a castrato was that of Armando in Meyebeer’s Il crociato in Egitto.
+The last role to be written for a castrato was that of Armando in Giacomo Meyebeer’s opera Il crociato in Egitto (The Crusader in Egypt).
 And castration was made illegal after the unification of Italy in 1861.

 Alessandro Moreschi was the last castrato to sing in the Sistine Chapel choir – and an astonishing recording survives of him singing, made in 1902 – he would retire just a few years later in 1913 and died in 1922.
 So this recording isn’t Moreschi in his prime but it’s the closest we’ll get to hearing a voice that has disappeared forever from the classical world.